A lot or a little?

 What parents need to know

-Parents need to know that kids will see some violence and sexually stereotyped portrayals of women.
-Cartoon characters fight one another with futuristic looking weaponry, but no one really gets hurt.
+Parents need to know that Sonic the Hedgehog: The Movie is a 1998 animated film in which Sonic finds a way to save the Land of the Sky.
+Kids will see some cartoon violence and sexually stereotyped portrayals of women.
+Cartoon characters fight one another with futuristic-looking weaponry, but no one really gets hurt.
 Sonic's love interest dresses in scanty attire.
 In one scene, she has a fantasy about being married to Dr. Robotnik, and imagines herself having had dozens of Robotnik's children.
+Also, Sonic uses the middle-finger gesture while facing off in front of one of his enemies.
+"Hell" is used once.
+With the 2020 release of another Sonic the Hedgehog movie, families can talk about the similarities and differences between the two, and about the enduring appeal of Sonic.

 What's the story?